Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug4_et.md

 ## Event Trace Considerations

 ### Event Trace Choice Considerations
 Based on the design, select GMIO if the design has limited PL resources left for event trace generation.
-Otherwise, select PLIO for event trace generation.

 |           | Baremetal | Petalinux | Bandwidth                        | PL resources used |
 | :---| :---: | :---: | :---: | :--- |